Louis S. Pettey

 Mr. Jackson represents bank and government clients in matters ranging from creditor’s rights to commercial lending transactions, and performs significant work in foreclosure and loan workout negotiations.
 He has represented numerous regional and national companies in civil litigation, contract and lease negotiation, and employment law.

-Mr. Jackson is a current member of the Audit Committee for Asbury Communities, Inc., a Maryland-based system of retirement communities, and served on the Board of Directors for the Asbury Foundation, Inc., providing oversight for foundation funding at continuing care retirement communities in the Mid-Atlantic region and Oklahoma.
+Mr. Jackson served as a long-standing member of the Audit Committee for Asbury Communities, Inc., a Maryland-based system of retirement communities, and as a director on the Board of Directors for the Asbury Foundation, Inc., providing oversight for foundation funding at continuing care retirement communities in the Mid-Atlantic region and Oklahoma.
 Mr. Jackson resides in Montgomery County, Maryland and is very active in the community.
 He served as both President of the Montgomery Village Rotary Club and the Montgomery Village Rotary Club Foundation and as a board member of the Gonzaga College High School Father’s Club.
 Mr. Jackson has also enjoyed coaching baseball, soccer, and basketball in various Montgomery County leagues.

 Jeffrey B. Ruark

-Jeffrey B. Ruark is an associate with Heise Jorgensen & Stefanelli P.A.
-His practice concentrations include real estate law, banking law, estate planning, and estate administration.
+Jeffrey B. Ruark’s practice concentrations include estate planning, estate and trust administration, guardianships, real estate law, corporate law, and banking law.
 Mr. Ruark is admitted to practice law in the State of Maryland and is a member of the Maryland State Bar Association and the Bar Association of Montgomery County.
 Mr. Ruark is also a licensed title insurance producer in Maryland.

 Mary Beth Jackson

 Mary Beth Jackson is a veteran attorney with Heise Jorgensen & Stefanelli P.A.
 Her concentrations focus on wills, trusts, estate planning, and estate administration.
-She is a member of the Montgomery County Bar Association and is admitted to practice law in both the State of Maryland and the District of Columbia.
+She is a member of the Montgomery County Bar Association and is admitted to practice law in the State of Maryland, the District of Columbia, and the Commonwealth of Virginia.

 Prior to joining the firm, Ms. Jackson held a variety of positions, including serving as in-house counsel for both regional and national telecommunications companies and as general counsel for a national non-profit transportation corporation.
 She began her legal career as an Assistant State’s Attorney for Montgomery County, Maryland.
 As a lifelong resident of Montgomery County, Maryland, Ms. Jackson has been active in the local educational community, including serving on the Board of Directors of a non-profit school.